aphyr/partitions-post/README.markdown

 href="http://www.rgoarchitects.com/files/fallacies.pdf">subscribe</a>
 to Peter Deutsch's <a
 href="https://blogs.oracle.com/jag/resource/Fallacies.html">Fallacies
-of Distriuted Computing</a> and disagree.
+of Distributed Computing</a> and disagree.
 They'll attest that partitions do occur in their systems, and that, as James Hamilton of Amazon Web Services [neatly summarizes](http://perspectives.mvdirona.com/2010/04/07/StonebrakerOnCAPTheoremAndDatabases.aspx),